Toyota Announces 986-HP Hypercar From GR Racing Team

-Toyota will reveal a concept at the 24 Hours of Le Mans.
+Toyota will show the concept at the 24 Hours of Le Mans.

 Forget the Supra, Toyota has confirmed plans to put the 986-horsepower GR Super Sport Concept into production.
+The Toyota Gazoo Racing squad will handle the vehicle's development and will use their expertise in endurance racing to build what will essentially be a road-going Le Mans competition machine.

+The GR Super Sport will use tech derived from the TS050 hybrid race car.
+Power will come from a 2.4-liter biturbo V6 in addition to what the firm calls the Toyota Hybrid System – Racing.
+In total this setup will be good for 986 hp (735 kilowatts).

+Toyota's announcement makes no mention of when the GR Super Sport would arrive other than stating that development is already underway.
+The concept will be on display at this year's 24 Hours of Le Mans.

 Source: Toyota